-- Rescinds an Early Action and instead provides \$240.2 million ongoing General Fund to support a 5% base increase. - Approves the May Revision proposal to reduce support by \$75 million one-time General.
-This funding will be restored in the 2025-26 fiscal year. - Includes legislative intent language to defer a 5% base increase (\$252.3 million ongoing General Fund) in the 2025-26 fiscal year.
-The deferral would be repaid in 2026-27. - Includes legislative intent language to defer a planned base increase of \$252.3 million from 2026-27 to 2027-28, to be paid back in 2027-28, with a one-time back payment of this amount, along with an ongoing base increase of this amount. - Approves the May Revision proposal to reduce support for CSU base operations by 7.95% (about \$322 million ongoing General Fund) in the 2025-26 fiscal year. - Approves May Revise proposal to set an enrollment target of 6,338 additional full-time equivalent students in 2024-25 when compared to 2023-24. - Includes legislative intent language that CSU increase enrollment by 10,161 full-time equivalent students in 2025-26 when compared to 2024-25. - Approves budget bill language directing CSU to use \$35 million ongoing General Fund dedicated to Graduation Initiative 2025 to address equity gaps and report on campus activities and graduation rates. - Requires CSU campuses to prepare campus climate notifications to all students prior to the Fall 2024 term that include the campus's Time, Place, and Manner Policy, which identifies the allowable parameters of free speech activities and the campus, the Student Code of Conduct, which identifies acceptable student behavior, and relevant state and federal laws, which delineate legal and illegal activities, the systemwide Nondiscrimination Policy, which ensures compliance with Title VI and Title VII of the Civil Rights Act of 1964, and other processes and policies relating to the balance of freedom of expression with student, staff and faculty safety and access to educational opportunities. - Approves May Revise proposal to provide \$5.5 million ongoing General Fund to support fee waivers for Medal of Honor recipients, children of Medal of Honor recipients, or dependents of service-injured veterans attending CSU. - Approves supplemental reporting language to report on possible CSU programming that could be provided at the Chula Vista UniverCity site.
+- Rescinds an Early Action and instead provides \$240 million ongoing General Fund to support a 5% base increase. - Approves the May Revision proposal to reduce support by \$75 million one-time General.
+This funding will be restored in the 2025-26 fiscal year.

+- Includes legislative intent language to defer a 5% base increase (\$252 million ongoing General Fund) in the 2025-26 fiscal year.
+The deferral would be repaid in 2026-27. - Includes legislative intent language to reduce support for CSU base operations by 7.95% (about \$322 million ongoing General Fund) in the 2025-26 fiscal year. - Approves May Revise proposal to set an enrollment target of 9,866 additional full-time equivalent students in 2024-25 when compared to 2023-24. - Includes legislative intent language that CSU increase enrollment by 1% (3,399) full-time equivalent students in 2025-26 when compared to 2024-25. - Approves budget bill language directing CSU to use \$35 million ongoing General Fund dedicated to Graduation Initiative 2025 to address equity gaps and report on campus activities and graduation rates. - Requires CSU campuses to prepare campus climate action plans that establish and reinforce policies to foster freedom of expression and the free exchange of ideas that comply with state and federal law and campus policies while also protecting student, staff and faculty safety and access to educational opportunities. - Approves May Revise proposal to provide \$5.5 million ongoing General Fund to support fee waivers for Medal of Honor recipients, children of Medal of Honor recipients, or dependents of service-injured veterans attending CSU. - Approves supplemental reporting language to report on possible CSU programming that could be provided at the Chula Vista UniverCity site. - Approves supplemental reporting language to report on CSU costs associated with compact goals.